na-na-hi/renget/archive/how2playba.md

 You can 'grind' a bit more trying to get to the latest cafe upgrade, or by trying a raid difficulty that's above (or at) your level.
 The reward for doing so is nice, but not significant enough to feel bad about skipping it.

+>Is the game f2p friendly?
+Yes.

+You get 12,000 gems (= 100 rolls) on average per month as a f2p ([source](https://www.reddit.com/r/BlueArchive/s/uIqemypEhj) [(image version)](https://i.imgur.com/aFw06dG.png)), which means it takes 2 months to get a spark (guaranteed copy of banner unit).

+PvP, event challenges, and raids (BA's endgame) are also all very accessible.
+While there are tiered rewards for PvP and raids, the difference in rewards between the top and the average is incredibly negligible.
+For reference, the top rank reward for raids only grant 200 more gems (= 1,67 rolls) more than the the average reward.

 >How do you choose your student wife
 You don't choose her.
 She chooses you.
 The best way I can describe it is that everything just 'clicks'.
 You might not find her for months, maybe even years, and that's okay.
 You'll know when it happens.
 Yes, I am being cringe.